COMP122/echo.mips/README.md

           1. Bookkeeping comments have been added to identify register allocation
           1. Code has been added to de-marshal the formal arguments
           1. A syscall, via the print_d macro, is used to print a decimal number
-          1. A syscall, via the exiti macro, is used to exit the program with an **i**mmediate value
+          1. A syscall, via the exiti macro, is used to exit the program with an <i>i</i>mmediate value
        1. Use the booking comments to guide your develop.
        1. Test this program to ensure it works correctly.
           ```